webdetails/cbf2/README.md

 Note that by design CBF2 only exports the folders in public that are already part of the project.
-You'll need to manually create the directory if you add a top level one."
+You'll need to manually create the directory if you add a top level one.

 ## The client tools

-This also provides 2 utilities to handle the client tools; One of them, the _getClients.sh_, is probably something you can't use since it's for internal pentaho people only.
+This also provides two utilities to handle the client tools; One of them, the _getClients.sh_, is probably something you can't use since it's for internal pentaho people only.